graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 little
 ```

+Endian variables were introduced in [`dpkg-dev 1.15.4`](https://manpages.debian.org/wheezy/dpkg-dev/dpkg-architecture.1.en.html), so this method has the same issue as the `lscpu` one.

-> **Note:** You can even set a list to match using the `-E` option:
+> **Note:** You can even set a list of options to match using the `-E` option:
 >
 >     -E, --match-endian <arch-endian>
 >                 restrict architecture list matching <arch-endian>.

-One thing to note is that [endian variables were introduced in](https://manpages.debian.org/wheezy/dpkg-dev/dpkg-architecture.1.en.html) `dpkg-dev 1.15.4`.

 ### Breaking it down